Zignixx/ts_messenger_exporter/README.md

 Install NodeJS.

-Close this repo to your harddisk, open CMD and enter the directory
+Clone this repo to your harddisk, open CMD and enter the directory

 npm install
 npm index